Are you going to launch a dropshipping store and stuck in choosing the best platform for your eCommerce site?

 SEO directly affects your website’s rank on search engines, so it is necessary to consider this factor before choosing any platform to build your dropshipping store.
 To enhance SEO friendliness, besides optimizing some main factors like title, keywords, tags, description, etc, you may need to optimize 2 other important attributes, namely Rich snippets and Page URLs.

-Rich snippets, a structured data markup often displaying the manufacturer, the item?s availability and a user rating, allows search engines to better understand what information is contained on each web page and show richer search results.
+Rich snippets, a structured data markup often displaying the manufacturer, the item’s availability, and a user rating, allow search engines to better understand what information is contained on each web page and show richer search results.
 It will help users more easily find out the information they are searching for.

 To add snippets in Shopify, you need to install apps or dive into the code.
 You can find some apps supporting rich snippets in the Shopify apps store; however, as normal, these apps cost you much more money compared to the plugins added in WooCommerce.

 It is important to choose a platform that helps your eCommerce site maintain and extend when your business grows.

 When it comes to scalability, WooCommerce is highly scalable and can serve websites of any size.

 Since WooCommerce is a self-hosted platform, you are responsible for maintaining updates, backups of your website.
 But it is not a challenge.

 In WordPress WooCommerce, you can backup and migrate your site without losing data, design, and functionalities when your business grows.
 In this case, your web hosting costs will increase, but you will have better control over resources and can make sure that you are not paying for the resources you don’t use.

 Also, as mentioned earlier, WooCommerce has plenty of useful extensions (both free and paid ones) in the WordPress plugin directory, so you can easily add more add-ons to your dropshipping store if needed.